SeaSharpe/RequirementAnalysis/User Stories.md

 As a Admin, I can delete a game from the download library immediately, or to take effect at some point in the future.

 As a Admin, when I delete a game I can remove it completely or leave the page up so the users know that the game is no longer available (and edit the summary to explain why)

+As a Admin. when a game is deleted, I am notified of any situation where a member may have paid for but not received a game and can easily offer a refund.

+#####	Reports

+As a Admin, I can generate a sales report for a specific game or set of games (by genre, price or release date)

+As a Admin, I can generate a sales report for a subset of users.

+As a Admin, I can generate a sales report for a promotion.

+As a Admin, I can generate a sales report for the site as a whole.